 Date of Authorship for this Version

 Bittker, Boris I., "Pervasive Judicial Doctrines in the Construction of the Internal Revenue Code" (1978).
 Faculty Scholarship Series.
-Paper 2298.
+2298.